danzone/cleandata-course-project/README.md

 # Getting and Cleaning Data - Course Project
-run_analysis.R script requires plyr library, so you need to install it:
+`run_analysis.R` script requires `plyr` library, so before launch the script, you need to install it:

 `>install.packages("plyr")`